bmlt-enabled/bmlt-root-server/README.md

 ***Version 2.1.9* ** *- December 12, 2013*

 - Fixed a very small bug in the simple output.
 This would only affect rare installations.
-If a single_meeting_id** link was provided, it would not resolve properly.**
+If a "single_meeting_id=" link was provided, it would not resolve properly.

 ***Version 2.1.8* ** *- December 11, 2013*